FAQ

 "How will my music be provided when I leave the session?"

-Our engineers will provide you with a soft mix or "walkout" version of your song in both .mp3 and .wav formats.
-We can also transfer the session to you.
+Our engineers will provide you with a rough mix or "walkout" version of your song in both .mp3 and .wav formats.
+We can also transfer the session files to you.
 Please bring a hard drive with at least 50GB of free space so files can be transferred.

 Please note: We are not responsible for backing up your session data.
 It is your responsibility to back up your files.
 If you need us to send session files after the session has ended, a $50 recall fee will apply.
 Files will be deleted 7 days following your session.